12 Best Things To Do In Pai, Thailand

 6. Go Tubing & River Rafting Along The Pai River

-Tubing, bamboo rafting and white-river rafting along the gorgeous and picturesque Pai River are the most enjoyable things to do in Pai for adventure seekers.
-You can easily book these activities through your accommodation or directly at the banks of the Pai river.
-These activities might cost up to 300 Baht (USD 9.50 approx) per person.
+Tubing, bamboo rafting, and white-river rafting along the gorgeous and picturesque Pai River are the most enjoyable things to do in Pai for adventure seekers.
+You can easily book these activities through your accommodation or directly at the banks of the Pai River.

 7. Visit The Land Split

-Land Split is a tourist spot in Pai which was a result of an earthquake in 2008.
+Land Split is a tourist spot in Pai, which was a result of an earthquake in 2008.
 A farmer’s land had cracked 2 meters wide and about 11 meters deep.
-The land owner is very welcoming and friendly and serves you with locally grown fruits, snacks and fresh Roselle juice.
-There is no entrance fees to Land Split and you can pay as much as you feel is worth for the snacks you have there.
-The land owner’s warm welcome is a great example of Thai hospitality.
-The vision of the land split too makes this place a must visit.
+The land owner is very welcoming and friendly and serves you with locally grown fruits, snacks, and fresh Roselle juice.

 8. Explore The Santichon Village (A Chinese Cultural Village)

-Santichon Village was once the residence of Chinese people who had fled the revolution of Mao Tse Tung.
-Some of the descendants still reside here exhibiting a cultural mix of Yunnan Chinese and Thai.
-Many locally manufactured Thai and Chinese art pieces, tea sets, souvenirs and Chinese tea leaves are sold at small shops in the village.
+Many locally manufactured Thai and Chinese art pieces, tea sets, souvenirs, and Chinese tea leaves are sold at small shops in the village.
 You can also dress up in Chinese costumes that are available on rent and take pictures in them.
-Santichon Village is also a perfect stop to sip in some refreshing Chinese tea that’s served in a lovely tea pot.
-It is available for just 20 Baht (USD 0.65 aprox).

 9. Stroll, Shop And Eat At Pai Walking Street